yash30201/CompetitiveProgramming/README.md

 - If you have an optimisation problem, then always thinks of doing it via binary search as optimisation problems often have a non - decreasing, non-increasing or mountain shaped curved.
+- When there are conditions in the problem, try to think about what would happen if we relax the conditions a bit.
+- You can model a grid as a bipartite graph between rows and columns having n * m edges between them.